kaji-bikash/cf.files/README.md

 Homebrew is _the missing package manager for OSX_.
 Installed automatically.

-We automatically install a few useful packages including ctags, git, and hub, and the silver searcher ('ag') You can install macvim from brew as well, or download it from their website.
+We automatically install a few useful packages including fsad, git, zsh.

 Since programmers are basically lazy, `brew update` packaged LauchAgent is also included which will not allow brew bit tree go stale.